o28o/dpd-db/README.md

 ## Development

-The automated unit tests can be run with `pytest`.
+The automated unit tests can be run with `make test`.

 It is recommended to run this before `git push`, to guard against unintended runtime errors.